mugiln/three-body-problem/README.md

 Three equal masses chasing each other in a perfect figure-eight.
 This exact solution was discovered by Chenciner & Montgomery in 2000.
 It is one of the few known stable periodic orbits of the three-body problem.

 ### Lagrange
 Three equal masses sitting at the corners of an equilateral triangle, rotating around their common center of mass.
-This is Lagrange's 1772 solution — one of the five famous Lagrange points used in spacecraft positioning today (e.g. the James Webb Space Telescope sits at L2).
+This is Lagrange's 1772 solution, one of the five famous Lagrange points used in spacecraft positioning today (e.g. the James Webb Space Telescope sits at L2).

 ### Chaotic
-A perturbed figure-eight — body 3 is nudged slightly out of the orbital plane.
+A perturbed figure-eight in which the body 3 is nudged slightly out of the orbital plane.
 The system starts almost ordered, then slowly breaks down into unpredictable, chaotic motion.
 This demonstrates the **butterfly effect**: a tiny change in initial conditions leads to completely different behavior over time.

 ### Euler
 Three bodies in a collinear configuration (all on a straight line), rotating around their common center of mass.
 This is Euler's 1767 solution.
-Unlike Lagrange, this orbit is **unstable** — small perturbations cause it to drift, which is visible in the overlapping trail pattern.
+Unlike Lagrange, this orbit is **unstable**, even small perturbations cause it to drift, which is visible in the overlapping trail pattern.

 ---